 Since hyperpigmentation is essentially just a darkening of the skin, one of the ways you can address it is by brightening the look of your skin.
 Some of the best ways to do this?
 Try to find skin care products that are formulated with either vitamin C, alpha-hydroxy acids, or retinol.
 For this, Dr. Schmid recommends either SkinCeuticals C E Ferulic or SkinCeuticals Phloretin CF, which are both powerful antioxidant serums formulated with vitamin C .

-An active form of vitamin A, retinol is one of the most popular anti-aging ingredients out there and is available without a prescription.
-Some of the benefits of using retinol are reducing the appearance of wrinkles and fine lines as well as evening out the skin’s tone when used consistently over time.
-Retinol can even be paired along with other ingredients such as vitamin C or hyaluronic acid to to hydrate, brighten, and up your anti-aging routine all at once.
+An active form of vitamin A, retinol is one of the most popular anti-aging ingredients out there and it is available without a prescription.
+Some of the benefits of using retinol include reducing the appearance of wrinkles and fine lines, as well as evening out your skin tone when used consistently over time.
+Retinol can even be paired with other skincare ingredients such as vitamin C or hyaluronic acid to hydrate, brighten and level up your anti-aging routine all at once.

 One important thing to keep in mind whenever you use products with retinol is to let your skin build up a tolerance to the ingredient.
-Since it’s powerful, you don’t want to shock your skin and experience a negative reaction.
-Depending on where you are in your retinol journey (beginner or advanced), consider one or more of either the SkinCeuticals Retinol 0.3, SkinCeuticals Retinol 0.5, or SkinCeuticals Retinol 1.0.
+Since it’s powerful, it may take some time for your skin to get used to it and you don’t want to experience a negative reaction.
+Depending on where you are in your retinol journey, consider the SkinCeuticals Retinol 0.3, SkinCeuticals Retinol 0.5, or SkinCeuticals Retinol 1.0.

-Editor’s note: When using retinol in your skin care routine, it’s crucial to pair it with broad-spectrum sunscreen in the daytime since retinol can cause skin sensitivity to sunlight.
+Editor’s note: When using retinol in your skincare routine, it’s even more crucial to pair it with broad-spectrum sunscreen in the daytime, since retinol can cause skin sensitivity to sunlight.